-----

 A. Hi Donald.
 Sorry, but I don't know enough about firearm design to know whether heat treatment (which effects the strength of the component) is required, or whether anodizing (which effects mostly the surface hardness) is sufficient.

 While most metal finishing shops are not licensed to work with firearms, some are.
-I find it very hard to believe that the position of the ATF is that owners with no firearm design knowledge and no metallurgical knowledge are expected to safely maintain them, and are forbidden to receive help from anyone.
+I find it extremely hard to believe that the position of the ATF is that owners with no firearm design knowledge and no metallurgical knowledge are expected to safely maintain them, and are forbidden to receive help from licensed professional services.
 Best of luck.

 Regards,